ljubobratovicrelja/libcv/README.md

 ## Documentation
 Proper documentation is not available, and it will not be if there is no interest from other people to use this library.
+I'll try to document code in doxygen style, so if anyone is up to it, he can build doc files himself.

 ## Compilation
 LibCV is mainly developed on Ubuntu with gcc 4.9.2.
 Ubuntu 15.04 has all needed libraries (and